Satu Lung (Hosszúmacskás) – Cluj County

 The Szentiványi Manor lies abandoned in the center of Satu Lung

 A man approaches us with unsteady steps. „Why are you taking photos here?” he asks curiously, but his words are slurring together.
 Noticing the big beer bottle in the man’s bag, we quickly understand why.
 He looks proudly at the ruined building in the heart of the village. „I went to school here!
-There was the fifth grade, and there was the sixth…” the villager reminisces as he points to the broken windows, unable to answer questions about the building’s history.
+There was the fifth grade, and there was the sixth…” the villager reminisces as he points to the broken windows.
+He is unable to answer questions about the building’s history.
 In fact, the only certain information the locals know about the manor is that many of them attended school there.

 A simple Google search reveals that the first and among the few images of Satu Lung are those of the Szentiványi Manor. „Manor, former school.”
 It is a big shame that in a village with no tourist appeal at all, the only point of attraction, located right in the center, lies in a catastrophic state…